facelessuser/ApplySyntax/docs/src/markdown/usage.md

 !!! tip "Tip"
     When placing a function rule module in a package, it is advised to put it in a sub-folder.
 The sub-folder does not need an `__init__.py`, it just needs your module(s).

-!!! warning "Deprecation"
-    Previously, function rules allowed for a `name` attribute which allowed the user to specify the function name to call in the plugin.
-In the current version, ApplySyntax looks for a function named `syntax_test`.
-While `name` is still currently supported, it has been deprecated, and will be removed in the future.

 #### Content Rule